xcrailer/FlowTime/README.md

   ## Pricing

-  FlowTime is free to use with up to 2 projects and 3 tasks per project, with 30 days of history.
+  FlowTime is free with up to 2 projects, 3 tasks per project, and 30 days of history.

-  **FlowTime Pro** unlocks unlimited projects, tasks, history, exports, themes, and sync:
+  **FlowTime Pro** unlocks everything:

   | Plan | Price |
   |------|-------|